PhD Candidate in Asian Cultures & Languages

 Manomohini Dutta's research spans premodern South Asian history, religions, and languages.
 Her doctoral dissertation is entitled Women's Property Rights in Precolonial Bengal: Hindu Legal Traditions of the 12th to 16th centuries CE.
 She investigates women's rights to property in the Brahmanical legal discourse.
 Her findings indicate that the Bengal texts reflect a paradigm shift in their attitude towards women's agency from earlier mainstream texts.

 She holds an M.Phil. in History from Jawaharlal Nehru University, New Delhi, India, where she worked on Brahmanical sacrificial rituals in Sanskrit epic traditions (2007).
 She completed her M.A. in History from Jawaharlal Nehru University (2005).
 She has a B.A. in History (Honors) from University of Calcutta, Calcutta, India (2003).

-Manomohini frequently presents papers related to her doctoral research at conferences such as the Association for Asian Studies, American Oriental Society, Annual Conference on South Asia (Wisconsin Madison), and other meetings nationwide.
+Manomohini frequently presents papers related to her doctoral research at conferences such as the Association for Asian Studies, American Oriental Society, Madison Conference on South Asia and other meetings.